craftcms/docs/docs/3.x/image-transforms.md

 ### Possible Values

-All of the same settings available to CP-defined transforms are also available to template-defined transforms.
+All the same settings available to named transforms are available to template-defined transforms.

 - The `mode` property can be set to either `'crop'`, `'fit'`, or `'stretch'`.
 - If `mode` is set to `'crop'`, you can pass a `position` property, set to either `'top-left'`, `'top-center'`, `'top-right'`, `'center-left'`, `'center-center'`, `'center-right'`, `'bottom-left'`, `'bottom-center'`, or `'bottom-right'`.